arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

     C:\path\to\arcaflow.exe -input input.yaml -config config.yaml
     ```

-If everything went well, you should see a message similar to this after a few seconds:
+If everything went well, after a few seconds you should see logs messages similar to the ones shown below:

 ```
 2023-03-22T11:25:58+01:00       info            Loading plugins locally to determine schemas...